 Rural Indian mothers were considerably smaller (42 kg, 1.52 m and 18.0 kg/m2) than the British mothers (63 kg, 1.63 m and 23.5 kg/m2) and had much lower daily intakes of energy and protein (\sim 7.53 MJ and 45 g, compared with 10.04 MJ and 90g, respectively).
 Carbohydrates provided a considerably higher proportion of total energy intake in the Indian maternal diet (72%, vs. 50% for the U.K.group).
-Of the macronutrients, only maternal fat intake at 18 wk of gestation erably higher proportion of total energy intake in the Indian was positively related to fetal size; energy and protein intake fetal size were the frequency of intake of micronutrient-rich fetal size were the frequency of intake of micronutrient-rich fetal size were the frequency of intake of micronutrient-rich finite and milk) and blood foods (i.e., green leafy vegetables, fruits and milk) and blood levels of folate and ascorbic acid (35).
-The child's skinfold thickness was related to the frequency of maternal consumption of green leafy vegetables but not to that of fruits and milk. \vec{N} Our data highlight the important influence of maternal a data inginight the important influence of inaternal epregnancy body size, maternal nutrition during pregnancy ged maternal metabolic milieu on fetal growth and body mposition. prepregnancy body size, maternal nutrition during pregnancy and maternal metabolic milieu on fetal growth and body composition.
+Of the macronutrients, only maternal fat intake at 18 wk of gestation was positively related to fetal size; energy and protein intake were not related to fetal size.
+The strongest determinants of fetal size were the frequency of intake of micronutrient-rich foods (i.e., green leafy vegetables, fruits and milk) and blood levels of folate and ascorbic acid (35).
+The child's skinfold thickness was related to the frequency of maternal consumption of green leafy vegetables but not to that of fruits and milk.
+Our data highlight the important influence of maternal prepregnancy body size, maternal nutrition during pregnancy and maternal metabolic milieu on fetal growth and body composition.